Baking Flavors 101: A Guide to Vanilla Flavor

 - It is available in most grocery stores and hence it is incorporated in most recipes.
 It can also be easily purchased online.
 This availability makes it a convenient ingredient

-- Is flavorful and gives similar results to other vanilla products
+- Is flavorful and gives similar results with other vanilla products

 Not surprisingly, there are few drawbacks with multiple benefits side by side.
 The extract is not the same as pure vanilla as it needs to be mixed with alcohol generally to extract its aromas that amplify the vanilla flavor.
 So, it can be said that extract is good to use but it lacks a few things that are found in pure vanilla products.